-When R & M Service Experts General Manager Stephen Arvan was approached to install an HVAC (Heating, Ventilation, and Air Conditioning) system free of charge for a marine who lost both his legs while serving in Afghanistan, there was only one answer: Absolutely.
+When R & M Service Experts General Manager Stephen Arvan was asked to install an HVAC (Heating, Ventilation, and Air Conditioning) system free of charge for a marine who lost both his legs while deployed to Afghanistan, there was only one response: Absolutely.

-Though he’s been living in Tennessee for more than three years, this May Cody is getting a another kind of homecoming.
-With the collaboration of over 400 sub-contractors and 80 traveling volunteers, including NYC firefighters who were at Ground Zero on 9/11, the organization A Soldier’s Journey Home was able to give Cody a disabled-accessible home.
+Although he’s been back in Tennessee for over three years, this month Cody is having a whole new homecoming.
+With the collaboration of over 400 sub-contractors and 80 traveling volunteers, including NYC firefighters who were at the World Trade Center on 9/11, the organization A Soldier’s Journey Home was able to give Cody a disabled-accessible home.

-According to their website, A Soldier’s Journey Home is the result and passion of a group of people who will always remember September 11, 2001, but most importantly, will always remember what we as a nation felt like on September 12, 2001.
+According to their website, A Soldier’s Journey Home is the outcome and passion of a mass of people who will always remember September 11, 2001, but most importantly, will always remember what we as a nation felt like on September 12, 2001.

-That awful day that will always be remembered propelled a new age that resulted in many of our nation’s men and women being deployed.
+That awful day that will forever be remembered propelled a new age that resulted in many of our nation’s men and women being sent overseas.
 A Soldier’s Journey Home wants to offer support and ensure these servicemen and servicewomen and their families know that their sacrifice does not go unnoticed.

-“These soldiers have gone to fight overseas for us and our freedom, so this is something we can do to show support for them,” said Stephen.
-Stephen was proud to be a part of such an incredible organization and has been working with A Soldier’s Journey Home for the past several months.
+“These soldiers have left to fight overseas for us and our freedom, so this is something we can do to show support for them,” said Stephen.
+Stephen was honored to be a part of such an incredible organization and has been working with A Soldier’s Journey Home for many months.
 He is now the project coordinator for the organization.

 “This was our first home build as our own non-profit group,” said Stephen.
-Many of the volunteers and the board members had been assisting other organizations that help to rebuild after tragedy, including helping after Hurricane Katrina.
-A Soldier’s Journey home was created in 2015 to focus on soldiers returning home.
+Many of the volunteers and the board members had been assisting other organizations that help to rebuild after devastating events, including helping after Hurricane Katrina.
+A Soldier’s Journey home was created in 2015 to focus on our servicemen and servicewomen returning home.